ddrebe473/EnglishSpanishTranslation/README.md

 if not then copy and paste this. curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-then after the update type target add wasm32-unkown-unknown in the terminal
+then after the update type rustup target add wasm32-unknown-unknown in the terminal

 next type install trunk